mindwarrior/Learn-React/readme.md

-#Thinking in React
+<h1>Thinking in React</h1>
-These are notes to ingrain basics concepts of how react works.
+These are notes helped me ingrain basic concepts of React.